 The Many Benefits of Puppy Socialization and Exposure Training

 When done early and in a safe and appropriate way, proactive exposure training can help to reduce the development of fears and anxieties in your growing pup.
-This would be benefit enough, but amazingly this one process can provide many additional, long-term benefits, too.
-Here are just a few…
+This would be beneficial enough, but amazingly this one process can provide many additional, long-term benefits, too.
+Here are just a few:

-- It is a vital part of his young life.
+- It is a vital part of a puppy's young life.

 - It will make your own life easier.

-- Proactive Exposure Training includes exposing your puppy to people, sounds, places, and items he will experience later in life.
+- Proactive Exposure Training includes exposing your puppy to people, sounds, places, and items they will experience later in life.